If you are struggling, my story will hopefully inspire you that change can happen.

-This is the part of the story where I tell you how I worked with a coach and how they helped me to discover that there was much more to my life and that my story did not define who I am.
-You know the story….. a full life transformation as I strolled off into the sunset, trained as a therapist and started my own thriving practice helping others.
-And yes this is sort of true….but there is more…..
+This is the part where I tell you how I worked with a coach and how he helped me to discover that there was much more to my life and that my past does not define who I am.
+A full life transformation as I strolled off into the sunset, trained as a therapist and started my own thriving practice helping others.
+And yes this is true…but there is more.

-Through various things that happened early on in life I became an absorber, a people pleaser, the guy that always liked to say YES.
+Various experiences in life made me an emotional absorber, a people pleaser, the guy that always liked to say ‘YES’.

-At the time my coping strategy was to make sure I felt popular and liked.
-Little did I know that my behaviour created a great deal of anxiety and worry for me, it also created so many problems in other areas of my life.
-Over time my behaviour patterns contributed to the failure of a marriage, a spectacular business failure and dire financial issues.
+At the time, my coping mechanism was to make sure I felt popular and liked.
+Little did I know that my behaviour created a great deal of anxiety and worry for me.

-You see my behaviour trait had followed me through my school years, my teenage years and into my adult life.
+This behaviour and trait had unknowingly followed me through my school years, my teenage years and into my adult life.

-A few key moments in my life sparked off my a lot of unwanted behaviours.
+A few key moments in my life sparked off a lot of unwanted behaviours.

 The hospital assured me that I was now totally okay.
 I felt I was together and dealing with it, and that I would be totally fine.

-At the time I did not realise it but I had battled anxiety and worry issues for a large chunk of my life, but things were about to go to a whole new level.
+Thing is, I wasn’t fine!
+I did not realise it but I had battled anxiety and worry issues for a large chunk of my life, so things were about to go to a whole new level.

 I remember one day, boarding a first class long haul flight, I stood in the queue waiting to board the plane and my world started falling apart.

-The next eight hours were possibly the worst of my life as I watched that little map in the headrest, that little plane icon slowly moved plotting our progress.
+The next eight hours were possibly the worst of my life as I watched that little map in the headrest, fixating on how the little plane icon slowly moved plotting our progress.
 I was completely freaking out and was looking for anything to reassure me.

-The anxiety and stress that had been locked in my head for so long finally exploded, and it manifested itself in horrific anxiety, worry, over thinking and panic attacks and really weird thoughts that freaked me out.
+The anxiety and stress had been locked in my head for so long that it finally exploded, and it manifested itself in horrific anxiety, worry, over-thinking, panic attacks and really weird thoughts that freaked me out.

-I spent many more years being okay but not really okay, putting on an act and ‘getting through’.
-To the world everything looked alright on the surface, I started several businesses and managed to pay the bills, I went on holidays but I still felt empty and my anxiety was out of control.
+I spent many more years pretending to be okay, putting on an act and ‘getting through’.
+To the world, everything looked alright on the surface.
+I started several businesses and managed to pay the bills.
+I went on holidays, but I still felt empty and my anxiety was out of control.

-And this is the point of my story where I started to look for the answers
+And this is the point in my story where I started to look for the answers.

-I knew I had no control over my thoughts but they had absolute control over me.
-My thoughts defined how I felt.
+I knew I had no control over my thoughts, they had absolute control over me.
+My thoughts defined how I felt about my life.

 Having overcome many personal issues in my own life, I am a living example of the capacity for change we all hold within us.
 My achievements in overcoming anxiety and low self-esteem amongst other problems led me to discover my passion for helping others to do the same.